RamenDR/ramen/test/README.md

 - `templates`: templates for creating new profiles.
     - `name`: profile name.
+    - `driver`: The minikube driver.
+Tested with "kvm2" and "podman" (default "kvm2")
     - `container_runtime`: The container runtime to be used.
 Valid
       options: "docker", "cri-o", "containerd" (default: "containerd")
     - `network`: The network to run minikube with.
 If left empty,